pyohio/pyohio-static-website/src/pages/attend/volunteer.md

 title: Volunteer!
 ---

-Volunteer sign-up coming soon!
+Sign up to be a volunteer here: https://forms.gle/6Tx2HGW3gRMzB1P99

-For now be sure to [subscribe to our mailing list](/news/keep-in-touch) for updates.
+Be sure to [subscribe to our mailing list](/news/keep-in-touch) for updates.

 On-site Volunteer Roles
 ----------------------